ink-analyzer/ink-analyzer/crates/lsp-server/README.md

 cargo build -p ink-lsp-server --release
 ```

-Copy the compiled binary (named `ink-lsp-server`) from the `target/release` to your preferred installation location, make sure the binary is executable and make sure the installation location is included in the `PATH` environment variable.
+Copy the compiled binary (named `ink-lsp-server`) from the `target/release` directory to your preferred installation location, make sure the binary is executable and make sure the installation location is included in the `PATH` environment variable.

 ## Usage

 The installed ink!
 Analyzer binary can be used with any [LSP client](https://microsoft.github.io/language-server-protocol/implementors/tools/) that can be configured to launch an LSP server using an executable command (i.e. the path to the `ink-lsp-server` binary) and can use stdio (standard in/standard out) as the message transport.

-While LSP clients can be built into editors/IDEs (e.g. [Neovim](https://neovim.io/doc/user/lsp.html)), they're typically plugins/extensions for editors/IDEs.
+While LSP clients can be built into editors/IDEs (e.g. [Neovim](https://neovim.io/doc/user/lsp.html)), they're typically [plugins/extensions for editors/IDEs](https://microsoft.github.io/language-server-protocol/implementors/tools/).

 ## Documentation